Q How do I reserve a plot?

 *Based on Linden’s Home @ Heartlands and Boslowen developments.Back to the top

 Q How much car parking is available?

-Each plot will be sold with a dedicated car park space and your membership of the management company (see below) will entitle you to a free car parking space in the Heartlands pay-and-display car park.
-Some spaces will be adjacent to the plot and some close by.
-If electric car charging or easy access to car parking is important please discuss this with agents Humberts and Redwood.
-Visitor spaces will also be available available in the development and on-street next to Heartlands Park, with additional parking within Heartlands’ pay-and-display car park.Back to the top
+Each plot will be sold with a dedicated car park space and your membership of the management company (see below) will entitle you to a second free car parking space in the Heartlands pay-and-display car park.
+Some spaces will be adjacent to your plot and some close by.
+If electric car charging or easy access to car parking is important please discuss this with agents Redwood.
+Visitor spaces will also be available available in the development and on-street next to Heartlands Park, with additional parking within the Heartlands’ pay-and-display car park.Back to the top

 Q Do the properties come with a warranty and can I get building insurance?